docxology/cohereants/markdown/02_introduction.md

 ### Isotope Discrimination Evidence

-The stereochemical theory faces significant challenges from isotope discrimination studies.
-Molecules with identical shapes and chemical structures but different isotopic compositions elicit distinct olfactory responses, demonstrating that molecular geometry alone cannot explain odor discrimination.
+The stereochemical theory faces challenges from isotope discrimination studies.
+Molecules with identical shapes and chemical structures but different isotopic compositions can elicit distinct olfactory responses, suggesting that geometry alone may not fully explain odor discrimination.

 **Quantitative Evidence**: Studies on *Drosophila melanogaster* show that deuterated homologues of known odorants produce unique behavioral responses despite maintaining identical molecular shapes.
 This finding is quantitatively supported by vibrational spectroscopy, where deuteration shifts infrared emission spectra by 2-3 μm while preserving molecular geometry.